 I used a sponge craft dauber brush to tap up and down with paint over the exposed burlap areas.
 Don’t move your brush side to side or the paint will go under your stencil.
 I used craft paint and you could also use material craft paint.

 As you can see it covers quite well.
 I did put the paint on rather thick since the backing on this bag won’t let paint bleed through.
 After you are finished painting, pull off all the freezer paper and you now have a sewing machine.
-I was so impressed how well this technique works!
+I was so impressed with how well this technique works!

 Next, I took the other color of paint with my flat small brush and hand painted where the stripes and circle freezer paper stencil was.
 The whole sewing machine could’ve been all the same color, but, I wanted a little more color.